akomis/ALSM/README.md

 ## Configuration
 Before running the script alter any global $variables according to your system/preferences.
 Each variable has a description of use and a pointer to the script line(s) it is being used.
 It is recommended that the script is run through a cron job to keep the system regularly maintained.
+Also make sure to make the script executable with `chmod +x alsm`
 ## Dependencies
 Get all the required packages to run the script at its full potential with
 `sudo pacman -S rsync rmlint`